technusm1/mk_prob_2/README.md

 ## Comments (Problem - 2 - Domain name utilities)
 Some problems I encountered while setting up the existing code:
 - `myhtml` dependency didn't compile at all on my Mac. `lexbor` seems to work nicely as a drop-in replacement.
 - `HTTP::Client.get` errors out on macOS, complaining about domain ceritificate verification failure.
--
+As a result, I have disabled certificate verification.
+- Another unpredictable factor is logging.
+We never know when our dear sweet Logger may output content on the console, perhaps impacting performance in some cases.
+So, logging has been turned off for both original and new modules.

+Owing to the above reasons, the benchmarking of `DomainUtil` modules has been done by pre-initializing the TLDs and suffixes to ensure that network latencies do not impact the tests.

+## Benchmarks
+Benchmarks have been listed separately in this file: [benchmarks.md](./benchmarks.md).

+Thank you for the assignment and considering my application.